8 tips for saving money on your mortgage loan

 4. If you obtain a lower interest rate, consider continuing with the same payment amount

 You are currently paying $603 every two weeks.
 The 1% rate decrease will bring your payments down to $555.
-If you decide to continue paying $603, you will save $11,169 in interest and will pay off your mortgage 2.3 years earlier.
+If you decide to continue paying $603, you will save $11,169 in interest and will pay off your mortgage loan 2.3 years earlier.

-5. Round up your mortgage payment
+5. Round up your mortgage loan payment

 Let’s say your mortgage payment is $483 every two weeks.
 Why not pay $500 instead, if you can.
 You’ll save a lot of interest on your loan!